Day 30 - Through Fields of Wheat : La Romieu to Larressingle

 hot to do much, so we attempted to do some advanced planning (but

-didn't end up deciding what to do with the extra day we have).
+didn't end up deciding what to do with the extra day we had).

 cafe which served pizza.
 It was a very pleasant spot to sit, but it